edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 * You will be creating a Zoo app.

-* Building it with an object.
+* You will organize your code into a JavaScript object.

-* Using an mySQL database
+* You will use MySQL and the MySQL NPM Package.

-* It will be a command line node app that will take in prompted text as an input.
+* You will make a command line node app that will take in prompted text as input.

-* See demo of how this APP works
+* *See demo of how this App works*

 ### Summary

-C-R-U-D/ node mySQL app/ commandline
+Skills/Technologies you'll need: C-R-U-D, Node.js, MySQL NPM Package, Prompt NPM Package

-This homwork will exercise you ability to:
+This homwork will exercise your ability to:

 1. see all the records
-2. delete a single record based off the primary key
+2. delete a single record based off of the primary key
-3. update a single record based off the primary key
+3. update a single record based off of the primary key
-4. delete a record based off the primary key
+4. delete a record based off of the primary key
-5. return a certain amount of records based off a where on a certain column
+5. return a certain amount of records based off a where clause on a certain column
-6. two table left joins
+6. two joins

-DB breakdown: Database structure
+Database structure (what your database will look like)

 Table: careTaker